 In an age that demands agile responsiveness for customers, code approvals can’t be delayed by an absent manager or team member.
 ISPW’s mobile interface eliminates delays by enabling approvers to respond to alerts anywhere, anytime code changes are ready for approval.

 Unlike other SCM tools, ISPW is much easier to set up and administer.
-It requires less custom coding through processors, because development teams just need to simply select the specific pre-coded capabilities they want to use.
+Requiring less custom coding through processors, development teams need only select the specific pre-coded capabilities they want to use.
 In another example, ISPW uses modular, reusable compile skeletons for simple substitution, nesting and conditional pathing.
-With a few skeletons, you can cover a wide range of compiles, from COBOL to DB2 and more.
+With a few skeletons, you can cover a wide range of compiles, from COBOL to Db2 and more.
 And because skeletons substitute version libraries, they rarely need to be changed.